 If you offer more than one type of insurance product, they may benefit from those additional services, too.
 You can encourage them to purchase additional policies through cross-selling.

 The thing is, cross-selling can feel awkward or uncomfortable at first.
 You don't want to sound too pushy and end up annoying your customers, and you don't want to sound like you're nagging them to buy a service.

-Believe it or not, though, cross-selling can actually improve your overall relationship with your current clients.
+Believe it or not, though, a good cross-selling strategy can actually improve your overall relationship with your current clients.
 Happy customers are more likely to renew their policies with you year after year.

 One way to ensure their satisfaction is to continue looking out for their physical and financial wellness.
 Cross-selling allows you to do just that.
 At the same time, you, as an insurance agent, also benefit from cross-selling.
 It gives you a way to generate more revenue without having to find and sign new clients.